okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 If you need to make protocol changes to your published integration, use the [OIN Manager](https://oinmanager.okta.com/) to create an updated version of the integration.

 Similarly, when you enable a new capability in your application, you don't need to create an entirely new submission.
-For example, you can add a Workflows connector feature onto an existing published SCIM integration.
+For example, you can add SCIM provisioning to an existing published SAML application.
 You can update your existing submission to enable and specify the settings for that protocol, then submit the updated integration.

 1. Sign in to the OIN Manager using the credentials for your original dev org.